 First of all, I want to start with my Zip Top Organizing Utility Tote from Thirty-One.
 I don’t usually rave about bags, but this one is a favorite of mine – especially since becoming a Special Needs Mom.

 If you want to see exactly how I pack my tote, check out the YouTube video at the bottom of the post.

 This tote sits on the end table next to my bed where I change the baby.
 I’ve tried having a changing table, and I ALWAYS end up changing baby on my bed instead.
 I finally decided to embrace it, and put together a diaper-changing station right next to my bed.
 This tote can hold EVERYTHING I need without looking tacky.
 I keep diapers, wipes, diaper rash cream, my daughter’s glasses, her cleansing lotion and avocado oil, baby nail clippers, and so much more in this compact bag that I can quickly zip up and take with me to the hospital or Ronald McDonald house when we have appointments.
 (I also keep another one in the top of my closet to pack up her bottles and formula.)
 I even saw a dad at our last stay in the Ronald McDonald house using this tote for his son!
 I’m apparently not the only one who thinks this tote is perfect for special needs parents!

 She never did fit in the Napper/Changer part (I have long babies!).
-I wish there was some sort of blanket storage or something as a part of this playard, but instead I keep baby’s blankets beside the bed in a Thirty-One Large Utility Tote.
+I keep baby’s blankets beside the bed in a Thirty-One Large Utility Tote.